-When chemo drugs are given in pill form or injected into a vein (IV) or muscle (IM), the drugs enter the bloodstream and travel throughout the body.
+- Systemic chemotherapy: When chemo drugs are given in pill form or injected into a vein (IV) or muscle (IM), the drugs enter the bloodstream and travel throughout the body.
 This is called systemic chemotherapy.
 Systemic chemo can affect cancer cells far away from the main tumor.
-It can be used in different situations:

-- It is sometimes given before surgery to try to shrink a large tumor so that it can be removed more easily and to lower the chance the cancer will come back.
+- Before surgery to try to shrink a large tumor so that it can be removed more easily and to lower the chance the cancer will come back.
 Giving chemo before surgery is known as neoadjuvant therapy.

-- Chemo can be given after surgery (or sometimes after radiation therapy).
+- After surgery (or sometimes after radiation therapy).
 This is called adjuvant therapy.
 The goal of adjuvant therapy is to kill any cancer cells that remain after other treatments but are too small to be seen.
 This can lower the chance that the cancer will come back later.

-- Sometimes chemotherapy is given with radiation therapy to help the radiation work better.
+- In people getting radiation therapy, to help the radiation work better.

-- Chemotherapy is usually the main treatment for advanced bladder cancers, such as those that have spread to distant parts of the body.
+- As the main treatment for advanced bladder cancers, such as those that have spread to distant parts of the body.